openwns/documentation/usersGuide/modules/dll/wifimac/experiment6.rst

    simulation parameters as in experiment 5?

 #.
 The spectral efficiency of the system can be defined as saturation
-   throughput devided by bandwidth [b/s/Hz].
+   throughput divided by bandwidth [b/s/Hz].
 Compare the spectral efficiency of the dual-transceiver mesh, using 4 channels, with the single-channel mesh from experiment 1.